Coherent confluence modulo relations and double groupoids: Globular coherence from double coherence

 \subsubsection{Decreasing order operator for $E$-normalization}

-The $3$-polygraph $R$ is left-disjoint from $E$, since no caps and cups $2$-cells appear in the sources of the generating $3$-cells of $R$.
-Following \ref{SSS:ProvingCoherenceDecreasingOrder}, we prove that $\irr(E)$ is $E$-normalizing with respect to $\ER$ using a decreasing order operator $\Phi$ for $E$ compatible with $R$.
+The $3$-polygraph $R' := (R_0,R_1,R_2,R_3 \backslash \{ \gamma \})$ is left-disjoint from $E$, since no caps and cups $2$-cells appear in the sources of the generating $3$-cells of $R'$.
+Moreover, starting from an $R$-irreducible $2$-cell of $R_2^\ast$, using the $3$-cell $\gamma$ one can only create isotopies that do not overlap with the source of $\gamma$, that one can remove in $\ER$-rewriting paths, so that one can still reach an $E$-normal form.
+Therefore, one can use \eqref{SSS:ProvingCoherenceDecreasingOrder} to prove that the polygraph modulo $(R,E,\ER)$ is $E$-normalizing using a decreasing order operator $\Phi$ for $E$ compatible with $R$.

-\begin{lemma} Let $E$ and $R$ be the $3$-polygraphs defined above.
-There exists a decreasing operator order $\Phi$ for $E$ compatible with $R$. \end{lemma}